 Firstly, I want to say that if more horse owners had the determination and dedication that Barbara has shown for Sage… the world would be a much happier and healthier place for horses!

 Working alongside Barbara for the last three years was a gift and inspiration of hope for me as a horse health coach.

 It’s rare that a horse owner is open and willing to have zero excuses, hold their focus and space, to take action on what they CAN do while releasing what they can’t, someone who decides to trust and follow their heart and intuition, and chooses to empower themselves and take on the responsibility of health and care for their horse.

-Even when the path ends in an unforeseen and challenging way, like Sage’s did.
+Even when the path ends in an unforeseen and challenging way as Sage’s did.
 To find the peace that your horse’s life is as it was meant to be… because it happened and “is”.

 Knowing that this burden doesn’t serve me, the horse, or the owner.
 I come to offer my support and guidance from the best of what I have from my own journey, background, and experience.
 As I reflect on this journey with Sage this is what comes to my heart.